maneeshanand/react-boilerplate/README.md

 **description**

-super boilerplate react-flux app using `fluxxed_up` and `hot-laoding` enabled in dev.  have fun!
+super boilerplate react-flux app using `fluxxed_up` and `hot-loading` enabled in dev.

+have fun!

 **setup**